-The Fall 2017 application deadline for global affairs majors was November 17, 2017.
-Prospective global affairs majors were notified in January 2018.
+The Fall 2018 application deadline for global affairs majors is November 16, 2018.
+The application will be available in September 2018.

 Each fall, the Jackson Institute hosts several information sessions for Yale sophomores who are considering the Global Affairs major.
 In Fall 2018, sessions will be held on October 30 and November 9.
 Please visit our events page for more details and to register.